davidkharbin/recursion-prompts/README.md

 ### Why use recursion?
 Recursion can be elegant, but it can also be dangerous.
-It some cases, recursion feels like a more natural and readable solution; in others, it ends up being contrived.
+In some cases, recursion feels like a more natural and readable solution; in others, it ends up being contrived.
 In most cases, recursion can be avoided entirely and sometimes should in order to minimize the possibility of exceeding the call stack and crashing your app.
 But keep in mind that code readability is important.
 If a recursive solution reads more naturally, then it may be the best solution for the given problem.

 Recursion isn't unique to any one programming language.
 As a software engineer, you _will_ encounter recursion and it's important to understand what's happening and how to work with it.
 It's also important to understand why someone might use it.
 Recursion is often used when the depth of a thing is unknown or every element of a thing needs to be touched.
 For example, you might use recursion if you want to find all DOM elements with a specific class name.
 You may not know how deep the DOM goes and need to touch every element so that none are missed.
 The same can be said for traversing any structure where all possible paths need to be considered and investigated.